 Work at home.
 The bursty nature of modern work environments.
 Rapid changes in applications and the underlying computer technology needed to support them.
-The evolution of work going forward will require more flexibility, scalability and adaptability than ever before.
+The evolution of work going forward will require more flexibility, scalability, and adaptability than ever before.
 The 40-year model of regularly spending CapEx on personal computing upgrades for employee populations is falling behind the needs of current and future business models.
 It’s time to take a closer look at cloud-based virtual desktop technology and how it can answer the modern realities of business.

 Cloud Editorial is becoming a far more common model for editors, reviewers and QA personnel to collaborate.

-The ability to use either standard Amazon Workspaces instances for moderate editing requirements, or the most modern custom instances (GPU-enabled, etc) for those sessions that require it, supplies a geographically dispersed creative workforce the ability to “dial-in” the exact environments necessary for the job.
-The transition to an OpEx model also provides much better cost reporting and facilitates an easy path to accurate allocation of costs to projects or customers.
+The ability to use either standard Amazon Workspaces instances for moderate editing requirements, or the most modern custom instances (GPU-enabled, etc) for those sessions that require it, supplies a geographically dispersed creative workforce with the ability to “dial-in” the exact environments necessary for the job.
+The transition to an OpEx model also provides much better cost reporting and facilitates an easy path to the accurate allocation of costs to projects or customers.

-Once editorial and content is in the cloud, including the value-add capabilities of AWS’ broad services offering can accelerate and augment your workflows further and farther than ever before.
-Add metadata extraction via ML/AI, transcoding, packaging, distribution, and archiving, and disaster recovery in a far easier fashion than locking your business into on-premise or co-location CapEx’d hardware solutions.
+Once editorial and content are in the cloud, including the value-add capabilities of AWS’ broad services offering can accelerate and augment your workflows further and farther than ever before.
+Add metadata extraction via ML/AI, transcoding, packaging, distribution, archiving, and disaster recovery in a far easier fashion than locking your business into on-premise or co-location CapEx’d hardware solutions.

 While including the same benefits as Cloud Editorial above, running VFX in AWS virtual desktops adds the ability to spin up and down an almost unlimited amount of on-demand compute power.

-Struggling to make delivery deadlines because you don’t have the ability to bring on artists quickly enough, or the rendering power to bring a project across the finish line in time can be mitigated by AWS’ ability to deploy almost instantly, anywhere and to any scale.
+Struggling to make delivery deadlines because you don’t have the ability to bring on artists quickly enough, or the rendering power to bring a project across the finish line in time can be mitigated by AWS’ ability to deploy almost instantly, anywhere, and to any scale.
 Amazon Nimble Studio, a new AWS service is a great place to start, providing a basis not only for GPU-based virtual desktops but also the entire pipeline.